Implications of the $S_8$ tension for decaying dark matter with warm decay products: Some implications of the DCDM

-Interestingly, late decays of CDM to WDM are among the possible proposed cures to some observational discrepancies with CDM on small (sub-galactic) scales after structure formation (e.g.~\cite{LinEtAl2001,SanchezSalcedo2003,CembranosEtAl2005,Kaplinghat2005,StrigariEtAl2007c,BorzumatiEtAl2008,PeterEtAl2010a,PeterEtAl2010}, and e.g.~\cite{deBlok2010,BullockEtAl2017} for reviews on small-scale issues)---see also e.g.~\cite{PontzenEtAl2014,ReadEtAl2019,OstrikerEtAl2019,ZavalaEtAl2019a} for different views.
+Interestingly, late decays of CDM to WDM are among the proposed cures to some observational discrepancies with CDM on small (sub-galactic) scales after structure formation (e.g.~\cite{LinEtAl2001,SanchezSalcedo2003,CembranosEtAl2005,Kaplinghat2005,StrigariEtAl2007c,BorzumatiEtAl2008,PeterEtAl2010a,PeterEtAl2010}, and e.g.~\cite{deBlok2010,BullockEtAl2017,PontzenEtAl2014,ReadEtAl2019,OstrikerEtAl2019,ZavalaEtAl2019a} for reviews on small-scale issues).
 A detailed inspection of the effective parameter space was performed in Ref.~\cite{Peter2010a}, which was later supplemented by dedicated cosmological simulations \cite{WangEtAl2014}, showing that this scenario mostly affects galaxy satellite/subhalo properties.
 In particular, a daughter particle speed $3\times 10^{-5} \lesssim v\simeq\eps \lesssim 2\times 10^{-3}$ may reduce the abundance of subhalos and their concentrations for a large range of lifetimes, up to $\sim 100$~Gyr.
-Greater speeds are disfavored from the existence of dwarf galaxies (see also~\cite{WangEtAl2013}), unless $(\Gamma)^{-1}\gtrsim 100$~Gyr, for which $\Lambda$DDM does not depart from $\Lambda$CDM as far as structure formation is concerned (this also holds for very low speeds irrespective of $\Gamma$).
-Further constraining our favored range for $\Lambda$DDM models along those lines would require to predict the non-linear matter power spectrum, which goes beyond the scope of this paper.
+Greater speeds are disfavored from the existence of dwarf galaxies (see also~\cite{WangEtAl2013}), unless $\Gamma^{-1}\gtrsim 100$~Gyrs, for which $\Lambda$DDM does not depart from $\Lambda$CDM as far as structure formation is concerned (this also holds for very low speeds irrespective of $\Gamma$).
+Further constraining our favored range for $\Lambda$DDM models along those lines would require to predict the non-linear matter power spectrum, which goes beyond the scope of this paper (An improved mildly non-linear computation could also benefit the modeling of the lensing signal, including CMB lensing.).
 However, our best-fitting parameters do fall in ranges that could partly address small-scale CDM challenges.